meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 * Additional Spell levels gained from Basic, Expert, and Master spellcasting multiclass feats are available 2 levels sooner.
 * All characters have an additional class feat at level 1.

+# Classes
+## Alchemist
+note (
+# Alchemist's Alchemical DC Adjustments
+* Remove the Potent Poisoner Feat
+* Remove the Powerful Alchemy Feat
+)

+### Class Features
+note (
+# Infused Reagents
+The DC of your alchemical items crafted with infused reagents is equal to your alchemist class DC.
+)

 # Skills
 ## Crafting